stevensslee/python-ay250-homeworks/hw_6/README.md

 Problem 1:
 I randomly added convolutional, pooling, and dense layers together to create a network for the first part of the problem.
 Suprisingly, it did not train whatsoever.
 I also copied the network from the tensorflow tutorial here https://www.tensorflow.org/tutorials/images/classification, which also didn't train.
-Will investigate this problem in the future.
+Will investigate this problem in the future, and check the confusion matrix to see if the copied network is an improvement.

 Problem 2:
 I also copy-and-pasted the simple random forest classifier from https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html, which also didn't train!
 Both the neural networks and random forest will be tuned, if time permits, for better results.

+NOTE: I've run out of google colab gpu usage...